google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

 However, if we just put this matrix in our [example](https://googlechrome.github.io/ui-element-samples/custom-scrollbar/step-2.html), the element will not be displayed.
-This is because the CSS spec defines that any vertex with _w_ < 0 blocks the element from being rendered.
+This is because the CSS spec requires that any vertex with _w_ < 0 blocks the element from being rendered.
 And since our z coordinate is currently 0, and p is 1, _w_ will be -1.